Turtles

 Madagascan big-headed turtle (Erymnochelys madagascariensis)

-Blink type: Globe retraction, elevation of lower lid and horizontal movement of ‘inner canthus nictitating membrane’
+Blink type: Globe retraction, elevation of lower lid and horizontal movement of nictitating membrane

 Played at 10% speed

-a) Pre-blink. b) Globe retracts and lower lid elevates. c) Lower lid descends but eye remains covered by semi-translucent nictitating membrane. d) Nictitating membrane can be seen half-way across the pupil withdrawing towards the inner canthus. e) More of the pupil is exposed as the membrane withdraws. f) Post-blink.
-The key observation here is that the nictitating membrane appears to move independently of globe retraction and lower lid movement.
+a) Pre-blink. b) Globe retracts and lower lid elevates - again in two parts, a thin upper and thick lower part. c) The thick part of the lower lid descends but eye remains covered by a semi-translucent upper part. d) As this descends, a nictitating membrane can be seen half-way across the pupil withdrawing towards the inner canthus. e) More of the pupil is exposed as the membrane withdraws. f) Post-blink.
+The key observation here is that there appears to be a horizontal nictitating membrane in addition to the two parts of the lower lid.

 d) and e) at higher magnification